Aerial view, April 1989

 I’ve been hired by almost every department on campus at some time or another, but as the official photographer for Wheaton Thunder sports teams, I’ve taken more pictures for the Athletics Department than all others combined.

 I was also one of the main photographers for the Wheaton Magazine for over thirty years, where I would shoot some of Wheaton’s best known alumni and professors, as well as some of the lesser known ones (such as the alumnus from the 1960s who sang backup for Elvis), and four of the last eight presidents.
-I loved magazine assignments because it not only introduced me to some very interesting people, but they gave me free rein to be creative on assignments and to take some really memorable pictures.
+I loved magazine assignments because they not only introduced me to some interesting people, but they gave me free rein to be creative on assignments and to take some really memorable pictures.

-I shot my first graduation- my sister’s- in May 1986, for the Tower yearbook.
-I missed the ‘87 graduation, but then shot every one after that until 2023 (including the 2021 garbage bag graduation on the football field)- a run of thirty-six straight commencements, not to mention a dozen or more graduate school graduations over that time too.
+I shot my first graduation (my sister’s) in May 1986, for the Tower yearbook.
+I missed the ‘87 graduation, but then shot every one after that until 2023 (including the 2021 “garbage bag” graduation on the football field)- a run of thirty-six straight commencements, not to mention a dozen or more graduate school graduations over that time too.

 I’ve always been very organized and never got rid of any of my photos– negatives, slides and prints– I still have them all and have scanned all the film from those early days and turned them into high resolution digital images that can now be widely shared for the first time ever.
-College Union concerts, Men’s Glee Club singing at Soldier Field, the Ice Cream Socialist furor, President Liftin’s inauguration, Homecoming parades, Scott and Carolyn, the Revival of ‘95, Billy Graham’s return to campus in 1985 and his last visit in 1995, streakers at soccer games in the early 2000’s (yes, it really happened at Wheaton), and beloved teachers like Beatrice Batson, Joe McClatchey, Lyle Dorsett and Arthur Holmes.
+College Union concerts, Men’s Glee Club singing at Soldier Field, the Ice Cream Socialist furor, President Liftin’s inauguration, Homecoming parades, Scott and Carolyn, the Revival of ‘95, Billy Graham’s return to campus in 1985 and his last visit in 1995, streakers at soccer games in the early 2000’s (yes, it really happened at Wheaton and more than once), and beloved teachers like Beatrice Batson, Joe McClatchey, Lyle Dorsett and Arthur Holmes.
 I’ve photographed them all, and have enjoyed documenting the history of the college for forty years.

-Over the past five years, I’ve already scanned about 95,000 color and black and white negatives, saving them for history, and adding captions and keywords, figuring out the dates they were all taken, etc. And I’m still in the process of digitizing thousands more.
+Over the past five years, I’ve already scanned about 38,000 color and black and white negatives, saving them for history, and adding captions and keywords, figuring out the dates they were all taken, etc. And I’m in the process of digitizing thousands more.
 Usage fees will depend on how the photos are used, what medium they’re used in, etc. If you’re looking for that special image for a magazine article or to use on the website, or to promote Homecoming or Alumni Weekend, please contact me and we’ll get the process started.
 All images will be cleaned up, color corrected, with dust or scratches removed, and a high resolution image will be sent out to you.

 Any questions?
 Email me for a prompt response.